spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

 The segmentation map gets evaluated to determine the fraction of sources which are larger than a user-specified fraction of the image ("large" segments) and the total fraction of the image covered by segments.
 If either of these two scenarios is true, this is a strong indication the detection image is a crowded astronomical field.
-In such a crowded field, either the custom kernel or the Gaussian kernel (discussed in Section 1.4) can blend objects in close proximity together, making it difficult to differentiate between the independent objects.
+In such a crowded field, the Gaussian kernel (discussed in Section 1.4) can blend objects in close proximity together, making it difficult to differentiate between the independent objects.
 In extreme cases, a large number of astronomical objects are blended together and are mistakenly identified as a single segment covering a large percent of the image.